renslightsaber/lightning-2-dot-zero/fabric_test/README.md

 ## Why `Fabric`?
  I didn't know the existence of `fabric` before `Lightning 2.0` launched on March. `Lightning` and many people seems to look forward to experiencing `fabric`.
 This makes me curious of `fabric`.
- `fabric` can make things easier, and convert(?) `lightning` code into `pytorch` style.
+ `fabric` can make things easier, and convert(?) `lightning` code into `torch` style.
 This looks interesting, convinced me that `fabric` could be important in the future of my career and decided to test.

 ## Brief Test Info